 Is it now safe for us to say that I have a bit of a thing for pretzels?
-I’ve done them savory with avocado (<- link), somewhere ambiguously in-between with a pumpkin version, and now we’re going into dessert territory, with peanut butter banana soft pretzels from scratch.
+I’ve done them savory with avocado (<- link in previous sentence), somewhere ambiguously in-between with a pumpkin version, and now we’re going into dessert territory, with peanut butter banana soft pretzels from scratch.

 Originally, this was going to be a top secret recipe that I hoarded away until Valentine’s Day.
 See how they are haphazardly shaped into little hearts?
 Kinda cute, right?
 Well (not pictured) I made some pomegranate juice-infused sea salt that was a gorgeous bright pink color, and that was what these were supposed to be topped with, to really take the cuteness over the top and be super Valentine’s Day-appropriate.
 Trust me, if you knew my partner J, you would know that not many gifts would be more romantic to him than some kind of homemade baked good.
 He loves anything involving bread.
 Or salt.

 Unfortunately, when I started brushing the pomegranate salt (which was inspired by these fabulous-looking, but non-vegan cookies by Top with Cinnamon), onto the dough, it experienced some kind of reaction with the baking soda.
 The surface of the pretzels turned a lovely brownish-purple color.
 So yeah.
 The first tray that went into the oven, while delicious, was a little unsightly.
 Luckily I still had half of them to top with regular salt as well as a maple-almond milk wash for a ridiculous salty-sweet combo.

 If you’re like me and don’t have a big sweet tooth, then these banana soft pretzels are a great dessert choice – there’s a bit of natural sweetness, but no added sugar in the dough, so it comes nowhere near the cloyingly sweet cinnamon sugar pretzels of my past.